Hasibix/XDDCraft-Discord-Bot/README.md

 BOT_TOKEN=YOUR_BOT_TOKEN_GOES_HERE
 MONGO_DB=YOUR_MONGO_DB_URI_GOES_HERE
 ```
 Then simply run `npm install` then run `npm start` and your bot is ready!
 You can change status by changing `events/ready.js` code.
+To change the prefix, go to `config.json` and change `"prefix": "XDD",` to `"prefix": "YOUR-PREFIX",` and its done!
 Again, special thanks to GhostGennix, Manav Garg, FirezTheGreat, Reconlx, ghaku, Codelyon and others!